 The challenge for filmmakers

 The ever increasing contribution of film to making positive change in society is exciting.
 But we shouldn't pretend it's uncomplicated.
-Any impact film project must constantly tread the line between three competing imperatives of art, impact and money in order to achieve success and be sustainable for filmmakers.
+Any impact film project must constantly tread the line between the three competing imperatives of art, impact and money in order to achieve success and be sustainable for filmmakers.

 'This passion has all the ingredients of activism, but is charged with the wild creations of art.
 Artivism — where edges are pushed, imagination is freed, and a new language emerges altogether'